Garuda Indonesian Airways Flight 206: Incident

+Operation Woyla

-The Deputy Commander of the Armed Forces, Admiral Sudomo, immediately ordered the Indonesian Army's Kopassus, to conduct a counter-terrorist raid to rescue the hostages.
-The commandos borrowed a McDonnell Douglas from Garuda Indonesia that was similar to the hijacked plane for three days to rehearse a raid.
+The Deputy Commander of the Armed Forces, Admiral Sudomo, immediately ordered the Indonesian Army's Kopassus, to conduct a terrorists raid to rescue the hostages.
+The commandos borrowed a McDonnell Douglas from Garuda Indonesian Airways that was similar to the hijacked plane for three days to rehearse a raiding.
 The team was armed with new weapons, including Heckler & Koch MP5s.
-They set off for Thailand using a Garuda Indonesia McDonnell Douglas DC-10.
+They set off for Thailand using a Garuda Indonesian Airways McDonnell Douglas DC-10.
 On Monday, 31 March 1981, the team was ready, but the Thai government did not give permission for Indonesian forces to take over the aircraft as it was on Thai territory.
-In desperation, the Indonesian Strategic Intelligence Chief Benny Moerdani contacted a friend at the CIA station in Bangkok to persuade the Thai government to give permission.
+In desperation, the Indonesian Strategic Intelligence Chief Benny Moerdani contacted a friend at the Central Intelligence Agency (CIA) station in Bangkok to persuade the Thai government to give permission.

-The Thai government finally approved the raid with the assistance of the Royal Thai Air Force Security Force Regiment (SFR).
-On Tuesday, 31 March, the team began the hostage-rescue operation, dividing themselves into three groups: Red Team, Blue Team, and Green Team.
+The Thai government finally approved the raid with the assistance from the Air Force Commando of the RTAF Security Force Command.
+On Tuesday, 31 March, the team began the hostage rescue operation, dividing themselves into three groups: Red Team, Blue Team, and Green Team.
 The Red and Blue teams were to be at the plane's rear while the Green team was to enter from the back door of the plane.
-Members of the Thai SFR team were positioned on the tarmac in the event hijackers tried to escape.
+Members of the Royal Thai Air Force Commando team were positioned on the tarmac in the event hijackers tried to escape.
 When the Kopassus team entered the plane, the hijackers were surprised and fired at the team, but three of the hijackers were killed when the team returned fire.
 One of the Kopassus commandos was shot, probably by his comrades, as was the pilot, also probably by Kopassus commandos.
 The rest of the hostages were released unharmed.
-Two of the hijackers surrendered to Thai commandos, but they were extrajudicially killed by the Kopassus commandos on the plane trip back to Jakarta.
+Two of the hijackers surrendered to Royal Thai Air Force Commando, but they were extrajudicially killed by the Kopassus commandos on the plane trip back to Jakarta.

 Aftermath

 Achmad Kirang, the wounded Kopassus team member who was shot in the abdomen, died the following day on 1 April 1981 at Bhumibol Adulyadej Hospital in Bangkok.
 Captain Herman Rante, the plane's pilot who was shot in the crossfire, also died in Bangkok a few days later.
-Kirang and Rante's remains were transported from Bangkok to Jakarta, where they were both later interred in Kalibata Heroes Cemetery.
+Kirang and Rante's remains were transported from Bangkok to Jakarta, where they were both later interred in Kalibata Heroes' Cemetery.